abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 * VAT amount
 * Total amount (with VAT) of invoice/note

+## How to Sign Up for einvoicing?
+Entities need to singup with a compliant E-Invoice Solutions.
+The Taxpayers will be able to connect to the API of the FATOORA Portal by following the below steps:
+1. Taxpayer accesses FATOORA portal website (FATOORA.zatca.gov.sa) and logs in using ERAD credentials
+2. Taxpayer requests OTP code for the solution to integrate
+3. Taxpayer populates OTP code in E-Invoice Solution
+4. Taxpayer reviews if solution was successfully on-boarded

 ## Editing Einvoices
 Eivoices generated cannot be edited.
 Nonetheless, it is possible to generate electronic invoices for VAT-compliant debit and credit notes, using on ZATCA's platform.
 These notes should be linked to the initial invoice that was originally issued.
 Suppose, for example, that a buyer returns a product and you are unable to modify the original invoice.
 In such cases, you can generate a credit note on the e-invoicing system .
 It is important to note that all invoicing and note issuance activities must be conducted through the same e-invoicing system and adhere to ZATCA's regulations.
 This approach establishes a standardized process for transactions, ensuring uniformity and secure storage of information.